wanecek/svg-sprite-loader-hash-invalidation/README.md

-# Vnvalidation of sprite hash
+# Invalidation of sprite hash

 The purpose of this repository is to provide a simplified and reproducible example of where the hash of the sprite is invalidated, even if the source does not change.